Standing waves for the NLS equation with competing nonlocal and local nonlinearities: the double $L^{2}$-supercritical case: Introduction

-appearing in the physical literature as an approximation of the Hartree--Fock model of a quantum many--body system of electrons, see \cite {LL0} for a mathematical introduction into Hartree--Fock method and further references therein.
-Within this context Eqs. (\ref{e1-10}) and (\ref{e1-9}) are known as Schr\"{o}dinger--Poisson equations.
-Clearly, they can be viewed as the NLS equations with combined Hartree type and power nonlinearities, being the $L^{2}$-subcritical case for Hartree type nonlinearity, since $2=p< \frac{N+\alpha +2}{N}=7/3.$ Bellazzini and Siciliano \cite{BS1,BS2} and Kikuchi \cite{K} proved that Eq. (\ref{e1-9}) has a ground state as a global minimizer of $E_{\gamma ,\mu }$ on $S(c)$ for $2<q<3$ and $c>0$ sufficiently small, and for $3\leq q<10/3$ and $c>0$ sufficiently large.
-Bellazzini et al. \cite{BJL} concluded that for $10/3<q<6,$ $E_{\gamma ,\mu }$ is unbounded from below on $S(c)$ and critical points exist provided that $c>0$ is sufficiently small by a mountain pass argument developed on $S(c).$ Moreover, the strong instability of standing waves of Eq. (\ref{e1-10}) at the mountain pass energy level is proved.
-Very recently, Feng et al. \cite {FCW} proved that standing waves of Eq. (\ref{e1-10}) are strongly unstable by blow up for $q=10/3.$
+When the problem involves both Hartree-type and a power-type nonlinearities, the situation seems to become more complicated.
+We summarize two different cases as follows. \textbf{$\bullet $ The mixed attractive case ($\gamma >0,\mu >0$).} Li \cite {L1,L3} studied the upper critical case of $(P_{c}),$ i.e. $p=2_{\alpha }^{\ast }$ and $2<q<2^{\ast }.$ She concluded that $(P_{c})$ has one radial normalized solution when $\overline{q}<q<2^{\ast }$ while two radial normalized solutions when $2<q<\overline{q}.$\ Moreover, qualitative properties and stability of normalized solutions are described as well.
+For the lower critical case of $(P_{c}),$ i.e. $p=2_{\alpha }$ and $2<q\leq 2^{\ast },$ the first and third authors of the current paper proved several nonexistence and existence results by introducing a method of adding mass term and Sobolev subcritical approximation in \cite{YCRS}. \textbf{$\bullet $ The mixed competing case ($\gamma \mu <0$).} In the specific case of $N=3,\gamma <0,\mu >0$ and $\alpha =p=2,$ (\ref{e1-0}) is reduced to the well-known Schr\"{o}dinger--Poisson equations, appearing in the physical literature as an approximation of the Hartree--Fock model of a quantum many--body system of electrons, see \cite{LL0} for a mathematical introduction to Hartree--Fock method.
+Clearly, the Hartree-type nonlinearity in Schr\"{o}dinger--Poisson equations belongs to the $L^{2}$-subcritical case, since $2=p<\overline{p}=7/3.$ Bellazzini and Siciliano \cite{BS1} and Jeanjean and Luo \cite{JL} obtained a ground state as a global minimizer of $ E_{\gamma ,\mu }$ on $S(c)$ for $2<q<3$ and $c>0$ sufficiently small, and for $3<q<10/3$ and $c>0$ sufficiently large, respectively.
+Bellazzini et al. \cite{BJL} found a mountain-pass normalized solution for $10/3<q<6$ and $c>0$ sufficiently small.
+Moreover, the strong instability of standing waves at the mountain pass energy level was established.
+Later, Feng et al. \cite{FCW} proved that the standing waves are strongly unstable by blow up for $q=10/3.$

-Concerning on the combined nonlinearities, we would like to introduce some other known results.
-Soave \cite{S1,S2} studied existence and properties of ground states for the NLS equation with combined power nonlinearities

-on the constraint (\ref{e1-8}), where $q<p\leq 2^{\ast },c>0$ and $\mu \in \mathbb{R}.$ Corresponding results are extended to the fractional NLS equation with same combined power nonlinearities by Luo and Zhang \cite{LZ}.
-Bhattarai \cite{B} considered the fractional NLS equation with combined Hartree type and power nonlinearities